preston-carter/fetch_analytics_project/DOCUMENTATION.md

 # Fetch Rewards Analytics Engineering Challenge Documentation

 ## Overview
 This repository contains my solution to the Fetch Rewards Analytics Engineering coding challenge.
-I used GCP BigQuery SQL dialect and even set up a dummy project in GCP.
 The challenge involves analyzing receipt, user, and brand data to derive business insights and address data quality concerns.
+I primarily used Google Cloug Platform (GCP) BigQuery (BQ) SQL and even set up a dummy project in GCP.

+## Tools and Technologies Used
+- SQL Dialect: GCP BigQuery SQL
+- Python
+- GitHub

 ## Data Sources
-The analysis uses three primary raw JSON data sources (from a MongoDB source):
+The analysis uses three raw JSON data sources (from a MongoDB source):
 1. **Receipts Data**: Contains transaction information including points earned, items purchased, and receipt status
 2. **Users Data**: Contains user account information and activity status
 3. **Brands Data**: Contains brand and product categorization information

 ## Initial Observations
 Before exploring the data, I created a Python script to process each json file to a BQ SQL-friendly format.
-This primarily invovled flattening the the MongoDB objects (I had to do a lot of research here as I was unfamiliar with MongoDB json formats) and then updating the files to be in a new line delimited JSON format.
+This primarily involved flattening the the MongoDB objects (I had to do a lot of research here as I was unfamiliar with MongoDB json formats) and then updating the files to be in a new line delimited JSON format.
 This is contained in the process_json.py script:
 ```python
 import json